Multilingual portals

 Country-specific languages

 With this setting, localized languages such as "German (Switzerland)" can be used.
-When you click on "OK", the internal global language constants will be adjusted and supplemented.
-Intrexx checks whether the parent language of the localized language is already in the portal, i.e. "German".
-If this is not the case, a check is made to see if another, localized version of the language is available in the portal, such as "German (Austria)".
-If this cannot be found either, the default portal language is used to create the new global language constants.
+When you click on "OK", the global language constants are added internally.
+The system first checks whether the parent language of the localized language is already available in the portal, e.g. "German".
+If this is not the case, the system checks whether a different, localized version of the language is available in the portal, e.g. "German (Austria)".
+If this is also not the case, the default language of the portal is used to supplement the global language constants.

 Available languages